Intimate monthly seminars with Tamar Yoseloff in London.

 Entry into the seminars is by application only.
 If you would like to sign up, please contact the office for information and we will assist you in the application process.
 Do not book online before applying.

-8 x monthly sessions in Tamar’s home.
-Classes will be on either the second or third Wednesday of the month and run 1–3.30pm or 6.30–9pm.
+8 x monthly sessions between October and June.
+The first 3 sessions of the year will run on Zoom, with the remaining 5 being scheduled to take place in person, at Tamar’s home.
+Sessions will run on the below dates and times.
 You can choose your specific group at the next stage in the checkout process.

 More information about how all our seminars work can be found on the Seminars Course Page.